f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **interface down     1.3.6.1.4.1.12276.1.1.1.263169**

 Note: In F5OS-A 1.8.0 an additional F5OS enterprise trap has been added that will trigger in parallel with the generic linkup/down traps.
-The enterprise linkup/down traps adds a human readable interface name as seen below.
+The enterprise linkup/down traps add a human readable interface name as seen below.

 .. code-block:: bash